mleoking/LeoReference/program/java/spark/notes/LeoSparkNote.md

 * [How to optimize shuffle spill in Apache Spark application](https://stackoverflow.com/questions/30797724/how-to-optimize-shuffle-spill-in-apache-spark-application)
 * [Spark custom aggregation : collect_list+UDF vs UDAF](https://stackoverflow.com/questions/49294294/spark-custom-aggregation-collect-listudf-vs-udaf)
 * [Spark group concat __wm_concat__ equivalent in scala dataframe:](https://stackoverflow.com/questions/34150547/spark-group-concat-equivalent-in-scala-rdd) concat_ws(";", collect_list($"col_name"))
+* __whats the difference between checkpoints and using persist(DISK_ONLY)?__
+persisting will materialise and save the RDD in memory or disk or both depending on your configuration and will also store and remember the lineage.
+This means that if there are Node failures on the node storing your cached RDD, they can be rebuilt using the lineage.
+Checkpoints do not store the lineage and will only write RDD contents to disk.
+If you are in a noisey cluster, checkpointing may also help to store RDD’s to files within HDFS saving memory.
+Otherwise it is recommended to only use checkpoints when your RDD lineage gets too large.

 ## Other
 * [External shuffle service registration timeout is very short with heavy workloads when dynamic allocation is enabled](https://jira.apache.org/jira/browse/SPARK-19528)